Click on the question to reveal the answer.

 If your business is not eligible for Green BELLE, please visit the LLEP Business Gateway website, which contains details of other business support in Leicester and Leicestershire: www.llepbizgateway.co.uk.

-If you have any questions about eligibility, please contact the Green BELLE team:
+If you have any questions about eligibility, please contact the Green BELLE team using the contact form or details on our Contact Us page.

 - What can be funded through Green BELLE?